-A reference guide is a detailed reference of some particular part of software.
+A reference guide is a detailed reference of some particular part of the software.
 It is a more advanced version of a user guide, which is created for users, who are familiar with the software but need some details or quick guidance regarding certain aspects of a product.
-Therefore, there are particular requirements which are crucial for this kind of a guide.
-So, I have researched and identified the top 5 tipsthat will guide you through the process of creating an efficient reference manual.
+Therefore, there are particular requirements which are crucial for this kind of guide.
+So, I have researched and identified the top 5 tips that will guide you through the process of creating an efficient reference manual.

 1. Make it searchable

 The main characteristic which makes this end-user document special is excellent searchability.
 Indeed, referring to this document the reader expects to quickly find what he/she is keeping an eye out for.
 The best solution for this is to make an index where all the articles are put in alphabetical order and are easy to find.

 Every article in a reference manual should be an independent document, which can be understood without reading the whole guide.
 This means, you can read a reference guide in any order and it won’t affect your comprehension.
 So, choose the right format (functional manual or procedural guide) depending on what you want to explain and make it stand-alone help material.

 A reference guide is aimed at advanced readers, who it is assumed already know the main concepts.
 That is why all kinds of details are highly welcomed.
 So, while describing different processes and functionalities of software don’t be afraid to dive deeply into a world of additional facts.

 The main focus of a reference guide is to put visuals, in most cases screenshots.
 They are considered to be truly useful elements since the best way to explain the product interface is to show it.
 As it has been already mentioned, reference guides tend to be detailed, so visuals are also expected to contain as many details as possible.
 That is why you have to spend some time annotating your screenshots and afterward complement them with short and up-to-a-point descriptions.